WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 5. Ask your supervisor, and cc in your fellow students

 Please also make sure you [explain the problem in detail, with screenshots and any error messages](https://www.themuse.com/advice/5-times-youll-need-to-ask-your-tech-team-for-help-and-how-to-do-it-right).
 These should be saved into your technical diary that should be stored in Sharepoint.

+## What are the key things to do before the weekly meetings?

+Key things to do before for the regular weekly meeting (yes even the first one that is usually in week 2):
+1. Please meet as a team before the meeting without your supervisors to ensure you as a team of students are all on the same page
+2. Please send a weekly email update 24 hours before the meeting with:
+    1. what each student has done,
+    2. write down any questions you have for the meeting to use as an agenda,
+    3. provide a link to the wiki, and
+    4. provide a link to the technical notes in Sharepoint
+    5. remember to ask to record the meeting to more easily keep notes if needed